Vice President Venkaiah Naidu honours Rajinikanth and other winners at 67th National Film Awards | Entertainment

 ''I'm very happy and excited.
 It's a huge honour,'' Singh Chauhan told PTI.

-Actors Pallavi Joshi and Vijay Sethupathi were given the best supporting actress and best supporting actor awards for their performances in films ''The Tashkent Files'' and ''Super Deluxe''.
+Actors Pallavi Joshi and Vijay Sethupathi were given the best supporting actress and best supporting actor awards for their performances in films ''The Tashkent Files'' and ''Super Deluxe'', respectively.

 Nitish Tiwari directorial ''Chhichhore'' was given the best Hindi film honour and the movie's producer, Sajid Nadiadwala, dedicated the award to the lead star of the movie, Late actor Sushant Singh Rajput.